This article is also available in Hungarian (Magyarul) here.

 I have also heard people minimise the meaning of the word “apostle” when applied to Junia.
-Certainly, apart from Jesus’ twelve apostles who are in a special class, an apostle is simply a minister who serves as a church planter, as an envoy, or as a missionary in a leadership capacity.
+Certainly, apart from Jesus’ twelve (or eleven) apostles who are in a special class, an apostle is simply a minister who serves as a church planter, as an envoy, or as a missionary.
 In the New Testament, several people other than the Twelve are called apostles.
 These other apostles include: Paul, Barnabas (Acts 14:14), Silas, Apollos (1 Cor 1:12), Timothy, Epaphroditus (Phil.
 2:25), Andronicus and Junia (Rom.
-16:7)—all people with important ministries.
+16:7)—all people with significant ministries.

-An “apostle” (apostolos) is literally someone who is “sent” (apostellō) on a mission.
+An apostle (apostolos) is literally someone who is “sent” (apostellō) on a mission.
 Church history is full of examples of male and female missionaries.
-Both men and women have been sent by the Church or been driven by a personal calling to pioneer significant ministries which have furthered the Gospel.
-And so these ministries can validly be described as apostolic.
+Both men and women have been sent by the Church or been driven by a personal calling to pioneer ministries which have furthered the gospel, ministries which can validly be described as apostolic.

 The ESV gives an alternative meaning for “apostles” in a footnote for Romans 16:7.
 They suggest that “apostles” might be translated as “messengers” here.
-It could be that Andronicus and Junia were “well known among the messengers”; however people in the New Testament, who were called apostles, were usually more than just messengers.
-(One duty of some deacons was to act as messengers, and travel between churches to deliver messages, gifts, and encouragement.)
-From the description we have of Andronicus and Junia, it appears that both of them were involved in significant ministry.
+It could be that Andronicus and Junia were “well known among the messengers”; however, people in the New Testament who were called apostles were usually more than just messengers.
+From the description we have of Andronicus and Junia, it appears that both of them were involved in important ministry.